 The three of us bid farewell to the project’s foreman and a few others who had gathered near Rich Hill to view the restoration work.
 Since we were less than ten miles from Port Tobacco, Maryland, Tom and Bob decided to break-away from the John Wilkes Booth escape route and pay a visit to Haber de Venture – the home of Thomas Stone, Signer of the Declaration of Independence.
 When my companions had visited Stone’s home and gravesite during their 1991 D of I Tour, the historic building was in the early stages of reconstruction and renovation from a 1970s fire that gutted the house.

 When we arrived at the entrance to Haber de Venture at 12 noon, I heard the thud of Tom’s jaw as it hit the steering wheel of the car.
 The entrance gate to the property was locked – the site was closed every Monday, Tuesday and Wednesday.
-Since there was no way we had the luxury to return the following day, the three of us did what we do best – we snuck in.
+Since there was zero possibility we could return the following day, the three of us did what we do best – we snuck in.
 That’s right, Tom pulled the Rogue off to the side of the gate as to not block the driveway and my companions stepped over the short wooden split-rail at the side of the gate.
-That was the first obstacle – the house and Stone family graveyard were over a half-mile away and the temperature was in the mid-90s, which made the hike very strenuous for my rotund camera guy.
-About a quarter-mile into our walk along the gravel-covered driving surface, Tom and Bob had to hike cross-country along a mowed pathway that was cut into a field of tall weeds to get to the cemetery.
+That was the first obstacle – the house and Stone family graveyard were over a half mile away and the temperature was in the mid-90s, which made the hike very strenuous for my rotund camera guy.
+About a quarter mile into our walk along the gravel-covered driving surface, Tom and Bob had to hike cross-country along a mowed pathway that was cut into a field of tall weeds to get to the cemetery.

 Thomas Stone became a delegate to the Continental Congress in 1775 and at first thought it was a mistake to engage in a huge war with the British.
 Because he was a pacifist, Stone suggested diplomatic relations with Great Britain rather than to poke the bear.
 But a year later, Stone voted for and signed the Declaration of Independence.
 When his wife Margaret visited him later in 1776, Philadelphia was in the midst of a smallpox epidemic.
 Although Margaret was inoculated for the disease, she suffered an adverse reaction to the mercury-based vaccination and she became very ill with mercury poisoning shortly thereafter.
 Unfortunately for the Stone’s, Margaret’s health continued to decline for the remainder of her life.
 Thomas Stone did his best to continue his public service in the Maryland Senate, as well as his law practice, but both suffered as he needed to care for his ill wife and their children.
 Margaret Stone died in June 1787 at the age of 37.
 Roughly four months later, Thomas Stone; the unselfish and unwavering Signer of the Declaration of Independence; died at the age of 44.
 Likely cause of death?
 A broken heart.